-- Cancellation of Trip - you should be covered for the full price of the trip at least and cover should include all cancellations (except whimsy, of course).
+- Cancellation of the trip - You should be covered for the full price of the trip at least and cover should include all cancellations (except whimsy, of course).

-- Curtailment of Trip - check that you are covered for extra costs if you have to cut your holiday short for serious reasons.
+- Curtailment of the trip - Check that you are covered for extra costs if you have to cut your holiday short for serious reasons.

-- Death - benefits in case of death may be of no use to you but may assist your loved ones to cope with the tragedy in many ways.
-At least on the financial side.
-It is good to have them.
+- Death - Benefits in case of death may be of no use to you but may assist your loved ones to cope with the tragedy in many ways, at least on the financial side.

-- Repatriation - one of the most important aspects of travel insurance (in my opinion): what happens after you have survived the critical phase?
+- Repatriation - One of the most important aspects of travel insurance: What happens after you have survived the critical phase?
 An air ambulance flight home is costly, it should be covered.
 Also covered should be the repatriation of any human remains.